 Jenny at LeConte Lodge.
 Photo by Dave Landreth

 On August 31, 2015, the National Park Service issued a press release stating that the Sevier County Medical Examiner's office concluded that Jenny died of "environmental hypothermia due to cold exposure from partial submersion in Porters Creek."
-Jenny had taken a substantial amount of diphenhydramine, an amount called "toxic" in the SCME report, so many have concluded that Jenny had taken her own life by sedating herself and then seating herself immersed in the 50° waters of Porters Creek.
+Jenny had taken a substantial amount of diphenhydramine, an amount called "toxic" in the SCME report, so many have concluded that Jenny may have intentionally taken her life.

 On Sunday, September 13, 2015, the Smoky Mountains Hiking Club conducted a memorial hike to the SMHC cabin site, where Peter Bennett dispersed a portion of Jenny's cremains, and a Celebration of Life service at the Greenbrier Picnic Pavilion.
 Here is a link to pictures and thoughts from that day.
 The next day, a small group of hikers, including Peter, went off-trail up Lester Prong to disperse another portion of Jenny's cremains at the site where Charlie Klabunde's were dispersed ("Charlies Rock").
 Peter wrote about his further memorials for Jenny here.